Dhi13man/open_route_service/README.md

 1. **[Directions](https://openrouteservice.org/dev/#/api-docs/v2/directions/):**
    Route Generation between any two or more coordinates for any mode of transportation.
 For example, from a starting point to a destination on `'foot-walking'`.

-   E.g. `ORSDirections.directionsRouteCoordsGet` gives a `List` of `Coordinates` which can then be easily used to draw a Polyline route on a map in a Flutter Application or anything else you can think of.
+   E.g. `ORSDirections.directionsRouteCoordsGet` gives a `List` of `ORSCoordinate` which can then be easily used to draw a Polyline route on a map in a Flutter Application or anything else you can think of.

    | Route Drawn on Map using Coordinates |
    | ------------------------------------ |